ahmohbati/SecOn/NewDisk.md

 `sudo vi /etc/fstab`
 (You can use blkid to find your drive's UUID to write in /etc/fstab)
 `sudo blkid /dev/sdb2`
-1. Re-Create nsm directory after it was renamed
+1. Re-create nsm directory after it was renamed
 `mkdir /nsm`
 1. Mount the new `/nsm`
 `sudo mount /nsm`